 Obviously, the lighter weight is because the BTX has one objective lens, and the others have two, but how does the single objective lens affect its performance?
 The first thing you think of is a reduced field of view, because you’re not looking through a full-size spotting scope on each eye, like the Docters and Kowas.
 I’ve compared the numbers supplied by the manufacturers and here’s what I found.

-So, what about the price?
-What we are talking about here is top-end glass, and the price tag is reflective of the highest quality, in both the construction and the optical elements.
+The biggest issue is price, what we are talking about here is top-end glass, and the price tag is reflective of the highest quality, in both the construction and the optical elements.
 All three of the Big Eyes (and the BTX 35x95 is now included) will run you close to the same amount of money; just shy of $5,000 (retail).
-If you already have an ATX or STX spotting scope, the new BTX eye piece, which attaches to your 95mm, carries a retail price tag of $2,689.
+If you already have an ATX or STX spotting scope, the new BTX eyepiece, which attaches to your 95mm, carries a retail price tag of $2,689.